Matthew 4:1-11

 4:18 As Jesus was walking beside the Sea of Galilee, he saw two brothers, Simon called Peter [cf. Jn.
 1:42] and his brother Andrew.
 They were casting a net [two kinds of nets used by fishermen: a circular casting net (used while standing in the water) and a dragnet (used from a boat)] into the lake, for they were fishermen [commercial fishermen who earned their living by selling their catch].

-4:19 “Come, follow me,” Jesus said, “and I will make you [indicates that Jesus Himself would equip them for the work to which He was calling them; Jesus cannot “make you” into anything apart from a commitment to follow Him; the journey toward the realization of our fullest potential begins when we follow Him] fishers of men [Jesus used the figure of their old work to describe their new calling; instead of dragging the Sea of Galilee for fish these men would now cast their nets into “the sea of sin” to “rescue the perishing”].”
+4:19 “Come [a decisive summons; not a suggestion but a command requiring movement; Jesus initiates the relationship], follow me [literally “come behind Me”; attach your life to Mine; adopt My direction, submit to My authority, conform to My way of life],” Jesus said, “and I will make you [to make, form, fashion intentionally over time; implying process, shaping, and transformation rather than instant promotion; indicates that Jesus Himself would equip them for the work to which He was calling them; Jesus cannot make or form you into anything apart from a commitment to follow Him; the journey toward the realization of our fullest potential begins when we follow Him] fishers of men [a redeemed vocation; Jesus used the figure of their old work to describe their new calling; instead of dragging the Sea of Galilee for fish these men would now cast their nets into “the sea of sin” to “rescue the perishing”].”

 4:20 At once [their response was immediate] they left their nets [represented their livelihood and security] and followed him [and by so doing their lives took on an eternal dimension; instead of making a living, they would now be making a life].